oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 **Q: I only discovered Oppia recently.
 Does this mean that, during selection, my application would automatically be ranked lower than those by other applicants who have a longer tenure with Oppia?**

 A: Definitely not!
 Here are the [selection criteria](#selection-criteria) we use when selecting contributors for GSoC.
-Note that tenure is explicitly not part of these criteria.
+Note that tenure with Oppia is explicitly not part of these criteria.

 **Q: How early should I start working on the proposal?**

-A: We recommend developing your project proposal and engaging with the community as early as possible, so that you have enough time to get feedback from mentors and improve the proposal before the submission deadline.
-Make sure to follow all instructions in the [proposal template](https://docs.google.com/document/d/1BIvB0Pt_KCAD17wFS1viOTfZiehBuEJOO1GeypezdkY/edit) (especially around sharing and access) to reduce delays in reviewing your proposal.
+A: We recommend developing your project proposal and engaging with the community via GitHub Discussions as early as possible, so that you have enough time to get feedback from mentors and improve the proposal before the submission deadline.
+Make sure to follow all instructions in the [proposal template](#gsoc-proposal-template) (especially around sharing and access) to reduce delays in reviewing your proposal.
 That said, it's important to note that the proposal is only one part of the application process, and it is probably more important to figure out how to become an effective contributor by getting some PRs merged and demonstrating that you have the required skills for the project.

 **Q: Can I submit more than one proposal to Oppia?**

 A: Yes, you can.
 However, we strongly recommend picking one project and writing a solid proposal for it.
 Splitting attention across multiple projects might not be a great idea.
 (That said, GSoC is offering projects of multiple lengths, and if you're interested in doing either the 'full version' or the 'half version' of a project idea that can support both modes, you can submit **both** the 'full version' and the 'half version' as separate applications.
 Just make sure that you'd be happy with either outcome if you are selected!)

+**Q: If I only submit a proposal, without making any code contributions, will my application be considered?**

+A: No. See our [selection criteria](#selection-criteria) for more details.

 **Q: Can I use content from the project ideas list or PRD in my proposal?**